samothx/NNToolkit/README.md

 The task for the network is to learn if a vectors mean value is greater 10 (1) or less (0).
 The current implementation manages to find parameters that learn this projection with a training accuracy of 99.8% and a test accuracy of 99.5%.
-This is the interesting part as it gives you hands on experience in how to actually find the right parameters to make a neural twork converge and find a good solution.
+This is the interesting part as it gives you hands on experience in how to actually find the right parameters to make a neural network converge and find a good solution.

 I am still working to find a network that will solve my second test case: A fuzzy XOR.
 I started with a 'digital' XOR meaning 16 Vectors of 4 values 1 or 0.
 Basically these vectors were the binary representation of the numbers